On optimizing discrete Morse functions: The Cohen-Macaulay property for the poset of partitions into permutation cycles

 \begin{defn} The {\bf non-essential set} of $N$ consists of those tree edges $(1,i)$ such that the component of the partition $\Pi (N) $ containing $i$ does not have any unforced inversions with other components of $\Pi (N) $. \end{defn}

 \begin{prop} Each merge step $(1,i)\in NE(N)$ may appear either in the top interval or in a unique position below the top interval which causes the labels below the top interval to be decreasing.
-Shifting the merge step $(1,i)$ from one of these two positions to the other does not change tree structure. \end{prop}
+Shifting the merge step $(1,i)$ from one of these two positions to the other does not change the tree structure. \end{prop}

 \proof The first assertion follows from Lemma ~\ref{forced-describe}.
-To see that tree structure is preserved, the point is to show that the block minimums are preserved, since the tree edge connect block minimums at merge steps.
+To see that tree structure is preserved, we show that the block minimums are preserved, since tree edges connect block minimums at merge steps.
 Shifting $(1,i)$ upward to within the top interval or downward to the decreasing segment of labels can only change block minimums for blocks whose minimum element is $i$.
 However, any merge steps $(i,j)$ for $j>i$ must occur below the lower of the two positions where $(1,i)$ may appear. \EOP

 \begin{cor} Let $N$ be a saturated chain which contributes a critical cell.
 Then the labels in the interior of the top-interval of $N$ all belong to $NE(N)$.
 In addition, any subset of $NE(N)$ may appear in the interior of the top interval. \end{cor}